frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_action.md

 1. Go to the Quality Action list, click on New.
 1. Enter the following fields:

- * Corrective/Preventive : It is used to indicate whether the Review is being scheduled for Corrective or for Preventive Purpose.
+ * Corrective/Preventive: It is used to indicate whether the Review is being scheduled for Corrective or for Preventive Purpose.

- * Document Type : It is used to select whether an Action is scheduled for a Quality Review or for a Quality Feedback.
+ * Document Type: It is used to select whether an Action is scheduled for a Quality Review or for a Quality Feedback.

- * Document Name : Document name of the selected Document Type.
+ * Document Name: Document name of the selected Document Type.

  * Goal : If the Quality Action is being scheduled for a Quality Review, Goal associated with Review is fetched automatically.

- * Procedure : If the Quality Action is being scheduled for a Quality Review, Procedure associated with Review is fetched automatically.
+ * Procedure: If the Quality Action is being scheduled for a Quality Review, Procedure associated with Review is fetched automatically.

- * Status : Indicates whether the necessary actions have been undertaken or not.
+ * Status: Indicates whether the necessary actions have been undertaken or not.

- * Resolution : Reolution proposed for the problem.
+ * Resolution: Resolution proposed for the problem.

 {next}